Schedule a Consultation

 About The Author

 Colleen Bush, RDN, LDN, IFNCP, is a registered dietician in Columbus, Ohio.
-She pairs personalized nutrition care with weekly weight loss injections (such as Semaglutide) and exercise education to help patients achieve sustainable weight loss and improve overall wellness.
-When she isn’t working one-on-one with patients, she is researching emerging holistic solutions to treat chronic illnesses and employing elements of functional medicine in her own life.
+She pairs personalized nutrition care with weekly weight loss injections (such as compounded semaglutide, when medically appropriate), functional movement and health education to help patients achieve sustainable weight loss and improve overall wellness.

 Related Articles